Navigation for News Categories

 Zhang said office workers and students were his principal customers.

-He said restaurant sales had also been affected by a lack of free parking in the city centre, as well as concerns over public safety.
+He said restaurant sales had also been affected by a lack of free parking in the city centre as well as concerns over public safety.

 Yun Li, owner of Chamate and Potstickers on Swanson St, said sales at both establishments had continued to worsen despite the worst of the pandemic being over.

-"Although customers couldn't dine at the restaurants [during lockdown], we saved on labour costs and our takeaway business was particularly strong," Li said.
+"Although customers couldn't dine at the restaurants [during lockdown], we saved on labor costs and our takeaway business was particularly strong," Li said.
 "The cost of rent dropped, so we were able to hold on.

 "But after mortgage rates exceeded 6 percent for home buyers, customers have watched their spending very carefully."